 Dr. Mark Ramsey studied choral music, organ, composition, and music theory while at Arizona State University, earning the Doctor of Musical Arts degree in 1990.
 He joined the FPC staff in 1994 and has participated as an organist, recitalist, and co-conductor at the Salzburg Church Music Festival in Salzburg, Austria, the Italian Polychoral Arts Festival in Venice, Italy, and Disney Magic Music Days!
 He has performed with the Flagstaff Master Chorale and the Phoenix Symphony and has been an instructor of music at Glendale Community College (AZ) and Northern Arizona University.
-He is a past Dean of the Central Arizona Chapter of the American Guild of Organists, was inducted into the Pi Kappa Lambda National Music Honor Society, and was a Co-Recipient of the 2004 National Religious Music Week Alliance Award of Distinction.
-He is married and has two children and enjoys bicycling, computing, and working with the FPC staff and congregation to help increase God's kingdom.
+He is a past Dean of the Central Arizona Chapter of the American Guild of Organists, was inducted into the Pi Kappa Lambda National Music Honor Society and was a Co-Recipient of the 2004 National Religious Music Week Alliance Award of Distinction.
+He is married and has two children, two grandchildren, and enjoys bicycling, computing, and working with the FPC staff and congregation to help increase God's kingdom.

 Shiloh Murillo has a passion for children and has dedicated her career to sharing the great love of God with them.
 She earned her Bachelor's Degree in Child Development from California State University - Northridge.
 She started as a Pre-K teacher for 6 years and became the assistant director.
 She then raised her own 3 girls as a stay-at-home mother until they all went off to elementary school.
 Shiloh became the Director at First Presbyterian Preschool of Mesa in July of 2012.
 This has been a blessing to be here and share the love of Christ with the children and families that come to preschool.
 Shiloh currently sits on the Southeast Maricopa Regional Council for First Things First as Vice Chair and holds the Childcare seat.